 - Add chicken stock to the pot and scrape down the sides and bottom to deglaze the pot.

 - Place lid on Instant pot and set to high pressure for 8 minutes.

-- When timer goes off, carefully do a quick pressure release.
+- When the timer goes off, carefully do a quick pressure release.

-- In a small bowl, whisk together 2 tablespoons milk and cornstarch to make a slurry.
+- In a small bowl, whisk together 2 tablespoons of milk and cornstarch to make a slurry.

-- Remove lid from pot and set to sauté.
+- Remove the lid from the pot and set it to sauté.